When you forget everything, what is left?

 What the Heck do I Know?

 The assignment went rather smoothly.
-My client was not combative with the nursing staff while I was present and helping with her care.
+My client was not combative with the nursing staff while I was present.
 It isn’t that I am a “supper” care-giver.
-It is just that I have learned a few “tricks” over the years when working with people who are memory impaired.
+It is just that I have learned a few “tricks” over the years, when working with people who are memory impaired.
 I thought that I would share a few of them.

 I took a class when I was in college that used this book as the text book.
 This book absolutely changed the way I communicated with my clients.